 Can you lose your right to a jury trial by eating food?
-General Mills, one of the world's largest food companies, thinks so.
-It adopted policies that customers who buy its products, join its online communities like Facebook or download coupons give up their constitutional rights to a jury trial.
-Instead these its policy requires arbitration of legal disputes.
+General Mills, one of the world’s largest food companies, thinks so.
+It adopted policies that customers who buy its products, join its online communities like Facebook, or download coupons give up their constitutional rights to a jury trial.
+Instead, its policy requires arbitration of legal disputes.

 General Mills’ policy looks destined to be tested by the courts.
 If it stands, it will have a major impact on employment and justice in the United States.
 Could an employer have a policy that if you use their restrooms or enjoy their air-conditioned air you waive a host of rights?
 It does not seem much different than eating food.

 Jury trials ensure that people are treated fairly and lawfully.
-Arbitration may not be in the best interests of employees and the common people.
-These policies can be used to limit people's recoveries by putting limits on damages and the ability to investigate the facts of their case.
-Most people are not aware that arbitraters charge thousands of dollars per day.
+The arbitration may not be in the best interests of employees and the common people.
+These policies can be used to limit people’s recoveries by putting limits on damages and the ability to investigate the facts of their case.
+Most people are not aware that arbitrators charge thousands of dollars per day.

-In California, arbitration contracts can be challenged as unconscioanable.
-But the United States Supreme Court's decisions have strongly favored business' positions on arbitration.
+In California, arbitration contracts can be challenged as unconscionable.
+But the United States Supreme Court’s decisions have strongly favored business’ positions on arbitration.
 For example, AT&T Mobility v.
 Concepcion bars class actions in arbitrations.
-For all of you iPhone users, that means if you have a legal dispute with AT&T, you are going it alone -- not with the help of others with the same problem.
-Could General Mills' policy be too much even for the arbitration friendly Supreme Court?
+For all of you iPhone users, that means if you have a legal dispute with AT&T, you are going it alone — not with the help of others with the same problem.
+Could General Mills’ policy be too much even for the arbitration-friendly Supreme Court?

 Only time will tell.
 Therefore, next time you are on Facebook, watch what you “like.”